Shazi-dani/GP-Online/README.md

 Before we prescribe you the required medication, we would like to check if this product is suitable for you.
 You will be asked to fill in a short online questionnare.
 Once completed Based on the questionnare answer, our GP will either recommend a treatment (send a prescription directly to the pharmacy or a medical certificate directly to you, if the case) or send you a referral letter for a specialist or emergecny department for consultation, Xrays,Ultaround or Scans.

 * prescripition order section for ordering prescription directlly without consultation.
+* few java quries left for making website more responsive

 ## Below is a list of Technologies / Support I have used to build my site.